allenap/rust-petname/README.md

 ## Library

-You can use of rust-petname in your own Rust projects with `cargo add petname`.
+You can use rust-petname in your own Rust projects with `cargo add petname`.

 ## Features & `no_std` support